Lemon695/obsidian-note-image-gallery/README.md

   - Configurable cache size and expiration
   - LFU+LRU hybrid cache eviction algorithm
   - Automatic cache cleanup and management
+- **🌍 Internationalization**:
+  - Auto-detects Obsidian language settings
+  - Full support for English and Chinese (Simplified)
+  - Easy to extend for more languages
 - **📱 Cross-Platform**: Works on desktop and mobile devices

 ---